-This Pork Pochero recipe is a delicious Filipino stew with tender pork belly in a light tomato sauce, setting it apart from other heavy tomato-based stews.
+This Pork Pochero recipe is a Filipino stew with tender pork belly in a light tomato sauce, setting it apart from other heavier tomato-based stews.
+It's delicious, easy to make, and perfect for a comforting meal any day of the week!

 Jump to: